Micah-Shallom/Micah-Shallom/README.md

-- 🌱 I’m currently learning: Kubernetes
+- 🌱 I’m currently learning: Kubernetes and golang
 - 👯 I’m looking to collaborate on: DevOps and Cloud Engineering.
 - 😊 Pronouns: he/him
 - ⚡ Fun fact: I love and adore music 🎧🎧.
 Favourite genres are pop, indie and folk